rhoai-mlops/lab-instructions/docs/8-the-supporting-acts/2-linting.md

     git push
     ```

-    Go to OpenShift Console > Pipelines in `<USER_NAME>-mlops` namespace to verify that the `linting` task is included in the  Pipeline now:
+    Go to OpenShift Console > Pipelines in `<USER_NAME>-toolings` namespace to verify that the `linting` task is included in the  Pipeline now:

     ![linting-task.png](./images/linting-task.png)